stevana/scheduled-pipelines/README-unprocessed.md

      $\frac{2}{1 + 1} = 1$ (note that $s = 1$ here, because stage/party $B$
      already won a seat in the previous round).
-Which means we get a tie, in this case I guess we could arbitrarily pick the first party, just so that our example works out the same as in the implementation.
+Which means we get a tie, in this case I guess we could arbitrarily pick the first party, just so that our example works out the same as in the implementation[^1].

 Daniel also explained that while Jefferson came up with this method, it's not actually used in the USA, but in most of Europe including the EU parliament use the method.

-## Future work
+## Conclusion and future work

+We've seen a strategy of how one can elastically scale the amount of CPUs/cores dedicated to one stage in a pipeline.
+Being able to do so should come handy if:

+  1. The load on the system changes and suddenly one stage becomes slower than another, by being elastic we can rebalance the cores and maintain throughput;

+  2. The load decreases, we can scale down and use the cores elsewhere in the system.

 There are many ways in which this can be extended, here's a few in no particular order: